What are Haloalkanes and Haloarenes?

 Uses of Haloalkanes and Haloarenes

-Some of the important applications of these compounds are listed below.
+Some important applications of these compounds are listed below.

 - These organic compounds can dissolve non-polar compounds and are therefore used as solvents.

 - Many derivatives of alkyl and aryl halides are used in medicine.
 One such example is the compound chloramphenicol, which is used to treat cases of typhoid.

 - Another example is chloroquine, which is very useful in the treatment of malaria.

 - Dichlorodiphenyltrichloroethane (commonly referred to as DDT) is used as an insecticide.

-Some haloalkanes and haloarenes have adverse effects on the environment and are labeled as pollutants.
+Some haloalkanes and haloarenes have adverse effects on the environment and are labelled as pollutants.
 One such example is chlorofluorocarbons (or CFCs), which lead to the depletion of the ozone layer which protects the Earth from the harmful radiation coming from the sun.
 To learn more about these compounds, register with BYJU’S and download the mobile application on your smartphone.